Pushkar222-n/Vehicle-and-Number-Plate-Detection/README.md

 # Vehicle-and-Number-Plate-Detection
 This project has two parts.
+One is vehicle detection using OpenCV techniques such as thresholding and morphological transformation in a video input.
-One is vehicle detection using opencv techniques and another is number plate detection using haarcascades.
+The other part is number plate detection using haar cascades and OpenCV for number plate detection in any image.

+You can view results at `samples` section in the repository